Cloudinnovates/ng2-login-form/README.rst

     Value default of 'frameworkCss': 'bootstrap'.
     Value default of 'send': 'Send'.
     Value default of 'url': 'send'.

 This last attribute (url) is the url that receives POST parameters to the backend.

 5. This component using API Fetch, if is necessary add polyfill https://github.com/github/fetch.
 Not is obligatory.

+6. For redirect the component check if data.status is 200 and data.ok is true.
+If this condition is correct redirect to url data.url defined.
+The object data is the response.

 Example
 -------